£100 Winter hardship payments

 Coronavirus job retention scheme

-This scheme applies to employees who have been furloughed as a result of the Coronavirus with the UK Government guaranteeing that every furlough worker will receive a minimum of 80% of their monthly salary.
+This scheme applies to employees who have been furloughed as a result of the Coronavirus with the UK Government guaranteeing that every furlough worker will receive a minimum of 80% of their monthly salary for hours not worked.

 Your employer may pay the additional 20% of your salary during this time but there is no requirement for them to do so.